rznmgr630/next-basic/README.md

 - Organize Complex Code: Helps to group related pages and components without impacting the public-facing URLs.
 - Simplifies Nested Routes: Makes it easier to manage nested pages and routes without cluttering the folder structure.
 - Cleaner Codebase: Provides a clearer way to structure the application, especially in large projects.

+## 7. Layout

+> In Next.js, layouts are a way to share UI components across multiple routes while preserving their state.
+When navigating between pages, layouts do not re-render and maintain interactivity.
+Layouts can be defined in specific files like layout.js or layout.tsx, and they wrap the content of child routes using the children prop.

+Layouts can be nested to build complex page structures.
+For example, a root layout wraps around all pages in the application, while a specific route like /dashboard can have its own layout that shares a sidebar or header, wrapping pages within that route.

+The root layout is essential and should be placed in app/layout.tsx, which wraps the entire application.
+It contains the html and body tags, and all other layouts will be nested inside it.
+For more specific routes like /dashboard, you can add a layout in the app/dashboard/layout.tsx file.

+Layouts are Server Components by default, but can also be client-side components if needed.
+They do not have direct access to the current pathname or route segments, but this can be handled in client components using hooks like usePathname.
+Additionally, layouts can be used for data fetching, though passing data directly between a parent layout and its children is not possible.

+Layouts are a powerful feature in Next.js, especially when working with nested route structures, and they help maintain consistent UI elements such as headers and sidebars across multiple pages.
+For detailed guidance, you can refer to the official Next.js documentation on routing and layouts​

+## 8. Metadata

+Nest js provide and Metadata API which allows us to define the metadata of each page which ensure proper seo for increasing visibility and attracting users.
+Metadata ensures accurate and relevant information is displated when your page is served or indexed.

+#### Configuring Metadata

+a.
+Export a static metadata object
+b.
+Export ad dynamic generateMetadata functions

+#### Rules

+a.
+Both layout.tsx and page.tsx can export metadata.
+c.
+If metadata exists in a layout, it will apply to all pages inside that layout.
+c.
+If defined in a page, it will only apply to that page.
+c.
+If metadata is available in both the layout and the page, the page will have the highest priority if they have the same property.

+### Title Metadata

+In the title metdata we can pass the string and object as a value.
+In case of object we have 3 properties
+a. absolute: replace the template
+b. default: If the child page doesn't have any title then this text will be rendered `"This is the default title"`
+c. template: for dyanmically render the title `"%s |Rajan Midun"` in the child page we can have title as `"Coding"` and the result will be `Coding | Rajan Midun`